jonzenor/lets-learn-c-sharp/README.md

  - Static == Belongs to the type itself instead of to a specific object.
  - Return Type == The data type of the value the method returns.
 Or Void for no return value.

+11. Try and catch blocks
+ - try { int myInt = int.Parse(stringThatIsNotANumber); } catch (Exception ex) { cw("You failed to follow directions.) cw(ex.ToString()); }
+ - If you hover over the method, it tells you the types of exceptions that you can expect.
+You can call that exception directly.
+ - - ... catch (FormatException) { cw("This is one of the exceptions from int.Parse"); } catch (Exception ex) { cw("Generic catch all statement."); }
+ - Finally is used at the end of the try/catch block, and runs if there was an error or not.
+Can be used to close out a file you opened or a remote connection.

 ## Start A Project ##

 In VS Code: